adonovan7/PBS-SoCal/wp-content/plugins/profile-builder/readme.txt

 12. Role Editor

 == Changelog ==
+= 2.9.3 =
+* Display name shows properly in admin bar if login with email is selected
+* Fixed Buddypress add-on import fields error

 = 2.9.2 =
 * Change single post redirect hook to template_redirect which runs only in frontend for content restriction
 * Modified the edit other user dropdown on edit profile forms for administrators